liuyanice/ES2/README.md

+## An Ensemble Learning Framework with
-## BGC-Trans: Cross-scale Transformers with Boundary Guided Attention
+Boundary Guided Attention for Skin Lesions Segmentation
-**Paper Title**: _BGC-Trans: Cross-scale Transformers with Boundary Guided Attention_
+**Paper Title**: _An Ensemble Learning Framework with Boundary Guided Attention for Skin Lesions Segmentation_

-by Yan Liu, Yan Yang, Yongquan Jiang, Rong Pang and Xiaole Zhao.
+by Yan Liu, Yan Yang, Xiaole Zhao and Vittor Gift Mawutor.
 ## Table of Contents

 - [Introduction](#background)